Kaixhin/dockerfiles/cuda-ssh/README.md

 For specifying the port manually use `docker run -d -p <port>:22 <nvidia_devices> kaixhin/cuda-ssh`.
 The shell can be entered as usual using `docker run -it <nvidia_devices> kaixhin/cuda-ssh bash`.

-The NVIDIA Visual Profiler can be accessed with an X client, after having run ssh with the `-X` flag.
+The NVIDIA Visual Profiler (`nvvp`) can be accessed with an X client, after having run ssh with the `-X` flag.